Waris language

 Waris or Walsa is a Papuan language of northern New Guinea.
+There are about 2,500 native speakers.
+It uses the Latin writing system.
+The language features monophthong, diphthong, and triphthong vowels.

+Demography

-It is spoken by about 2,500 people around Wasengla (3.294675°S 141.073027°E), Doponendi ward, Walsa Rural LLG, Sandaun Province, Papua New Guinea, and also by about 1,500 across the border in Waris District, Keerom Regency in the Indonesian province of Papua.
+Waris is spoken by about 2,500 people around Wasengla (3.294675°S 141.073027°E), Doponendi ward, Walsa Rural LLG, Sandaun Province, Papua New Guinea, and also by about 1,500 across the border in Waris District, Keerom Regency in the Indonesian province of Papua.